damianhakert/damianhakert.github.io/source/_posts/2015-04-08-gitlab-7-9-3-released.markdown

 GitLab 7.9.3 EE fixes:

-  - Fix LDAP group links page by using new group members route.
+  - Fixes a link in LDAP groups page that linked to the group's member page and the redirect URL after clearing the LDAP permission cache.

 Community Edition 7.9.3 and GitLab CI 7.9.3 contain no changes.